-The announcement of the partnership between Wärtsilä and Templar Executives to launch a world-class Cyber Academy and the first Maritime Cyber Emergency Response Team (MCERT), as part of the newly established Maritime Centre of Excellence in Singapore, has been widely hailed as a timely initiative.
+The announcement of the partnership between Wärtsilä and Templar Executives to launch a world-class Cyber Academy and the first Maritime Cyber Emergency Response Team (MCERT), as part of the newly established the International Maritime Cyber Centre of Excellence (IMCCE) in London and Singapore, has been widely hailed as a timely initiative.
 The shipping sector carries over 90% of the world’s trade and, hand in hand with an increasingly digital environment, there is a growing imperative to develop sustainable cyber resilience.
 Setting up a platform that facilitates greater threat reporting and intelligence sharing, and combining this with education and awareness, will benefit the whole of the Maritime ecosystem.

 “The international reaction and support we are receiving in the wake of our announcement with Wärtsilä last week highlights the readiness of the maritime community to work together more effectively to better react and protect against future cyber attacks,” observed Andrew Fitzmaurice, CEO, Templar Executives, “Templar Executives is a UK based business that has a long pedigree working alongside the UK government and the Department of International Trade at the forefront of the Cyber agenda.”